FreeRADIUS/wiki.freeradius.org/guide/Getting Started.md

 The client should also be configured to talk to the RADIUS server, by using the IP address of the machine running the RADIUS server.
-The client should use the same secret as configured above in the `client` section.
+The client must use the same secret as configured above in the `client` section.

-(NB: When we discuss clients, we mean clients of the RADIUS server i.e.
-Wireless Access Point, Switch or other form of NAS.
-NOT the network clients - such as laptops, tablets etc - they do not talk directly to the RADIUS server)

 Then restart the server in debugging mode, and run a simple test using the `testing` user.
 You should see an `Access-Accept` in the server